-When students and faculty agree on a contract, they will agree on what work will be done with the class, the schedule of individual meetings with the instructor, and some way for the student to use his/her work to benefit the class or a community.
-These Contracts are excellent preparation for graduate or professional programs because they provide students with an opportunity to interact with professors in a professional setting.
-These contracts also foster independent learning and discipline, by expecting the student to take charge of directing the alternative work undertaken with limited feedback from professors.
-These type of preparation is immensely important for Capstone work, where students will meet even higher expectations for professionalism and academic success.
+When students and faculty agree on a contract, they will agree on what work will be to receive Honors credit, the schedule of individual meetings with the instructor, and some way for the student to use his/her work to benefit the class or a community.
+These contracts are excellent preparation for graduate or professional programs because they provide students with an opportunity to interact with professors in a professional setting.
+These contracts also foster independent learning and discipline, by expecting the student to take charge of directing the alternative work with regular feedback from professors.
+This type of preparation is immensely important for Capstone work and personalized professional development.

 Students have completed a variety of Honors Contracts in the past.
 In some contracts, students read and develop an extensive annotated bibliography in preparation for their Capstone.
-Other contracts may be more exploratory such as doing additional lab work for a chemistry or physics class, writing a short story or play for a literature or drama class, or translating a cookbook for a foreign language class, and so forth.
+Other contracts may be more exploratory such as doing more sophisticated lab work for a chemistry or physics class, writing a short story or play for a literature or drama class, or translating a cookbook for a foreign language class, and so forth.

 The Honors Program at Gallaudet is a leader in developing a comprehensive system of developing and overseeing the Honors Contracts to ensure student satisfaction and quality education.
 More information on Honors Option Contracts maybe found in the document here.